 Here are some additional partner links with more resources and Earth Day events.

 Wilderness Act 50th Anniversary!
 On September 3, 1964 President Lyndon B. Johnson signed into law the Wilderness Act.
 This historic bill established the National Wilderness Preservation System, which today includes 757 Congressionally designated wilderness areas comprising about 109.5 million acres in 44 states and Puerto Rico.
 The Service manages more than 20 million acres of wilderness in the National Wildlife Refuge System – about one–fifth of all the designated wilderness areas in the nation.
 There are 75 wilderness areas on 63 refuges in 25 states.
-More in the March/April issue of Refuge Update.
+Learn more in Refuge Update.

 Earth Day Network